Work with us

 Applicants need to be a New Zealand citizen or have permanent residency.

-Ideally the successful person will be available to start in late September 2025.
+Ideally the successful person will be available to start in February 2026

 Please supply a cover letter and CV.